uubufr/VMMgr/RoadMap.md

 - STOPWAIT: work fine but ignore reverse order.

-- Groups: when WAIT=yes, we use "systemctl -H <hostname> is-system-running" to test if vm is correctly started, but 1. this implies ssh keys are set, and 2. we don't now on wich interface sshd is listenning.
+- Groups: when WAIT=yes, we use "systemctl -H <hostname> is-system-running" to test if vm is correctly started, but 1. this implies ssh keys in place, and 2. we don't now on wich interface sshd is listenning.

 ## ToDo: